devth/devth.github.com/_posts/2014-10-05-on-learning.md

   Writing down the goal helps combat initial skatterbrain tendencies, which sometimes require continual re-focusing at first.

 - **Translation and rewriting**: when I read academic papers, I rarely understand the cryptic math syntax.
 A good way to break through is to translate the syntax to something you do understand.
 For me, this means Haskell.
 Then rewrite the plain text sections in your own words (tip: try writing a blog post that sumarizes the paper).
-You can't help but internalize the concepts if you do this.
+You can't help but internalize the concepts when you do this.

 - **Handwritten notes**: when learning a library of any complexity, simply reading the source doesn't always help.
 You need to run it and observe the values in